-A judgment lien continues for a period of ten years following the date of recording and indexing the abstract, unless the judgment becomes dormant during this time.
+An examiner may assume that a judgment lien has ceased to exist ten years after recording and indexing.
+A judgment lien continues for a period of ten years following the date of recording and indexing the abstract of judgment; however, if the underlying judgment becomes dormant during this time period, then the judgment lien ceases to exist unless it has been timely revived.
 Tex.
 Prop.
 Code Ann. § 52.006.
-Dormancy of judgments is addressed by Tex.
+To determine whether a judgment has become dormant, see Tex.
 Civ.
 Prac. & Rem.
 Code Ann. § 34.001.
-If a judgment becomes dormant, any judgment lien derived therefrom also becomes dormant.
-Anthony v.
-Taylor, 4 S.W.
-531, 532 (Tex.
-1887).
-A dormant judgment may be revived within two years from the date of dormancy by filing a scire facias proceeding.
+A dormant judgment may be revived within two years after the date of dormancy by filing a scire facias proceeding.
 Tex.
 Civ.
 Prac. & Rem.
 Code Ann. § 31.006.
-In addition, dormancy may be prevented by filing suit to foreclose the judgment lien, which is regarded as an action for debt sufficient to preserve the judgment.
-Churchill v.
+In addition, dormancy may be prevented by filing suit to foreclose the judgment lien, which is regarded as an action for debt sufficient to preserve the judgment. § Churchill v.
 Russey, 692 S.W.2d 596, 597-98 (Tex.
-App.- Ft.
+App.-Ft.
 Worth 1985, no writ).